CouldBeThis/xfwm4-themes-HiDPI/readme.md

 ### Repo organization

 Each directory contains a full set of themes at the magnification % indicated by the name.
-For example [`themes-175`](themes-175) are themes at 175% magnification.  [`themes-100`](themes-100)  are the themes at 100% magnification, which is to say unmodified, for convenience and reference.
+For example [`themes/1-75x`](themes/1-75x) are themes are scale to 1.75 of the original (175% magnification).  [`themes/1-00x`](themes/1-00x)  are the original themes at 100% magnification, which is to say unmodified, for convenience and reference.

 ## Screenshots

 Here are a few examples.
 Except as noted (the `default` themes) all the themes are present in all the sizes; I just got lazy making screenshots.

 In the titlebar of each window, you can see the name of the theme and the scale.
+When I made the screenshots, I was using a slightly different naming convention.
+For example,  in the screenshot it says `175`, this is now `1-75x`

-For example, `300-ops` is the theme `ops` at 300% scale, found here: [themes-300/ops](themes-300/ops).
+Example: If you are looking for the one titled `300-ops`, it is the theme `ops` at 3.00x magnification (300% scale), and found here: [`themes/3-00x/ops/`](themes/3-00x/ops/).

 ![ops-300-200-175-150-100](docs/images/ops-300-200-175-150-100.png)